Mount Vernon, Iowa: Education

 Mount Vernon has an elementary school, middle school, and high school all situated on the Mount Vernon Community School District campus.
 The newest building of the three, Mount Vernon's high school, was built in 2006.
 Previously, the high school was situated at the current middle school.
-The middle school at the time, however, instead was located uptown for what is now the First Street Community Center.
+The middle school at the time, however, instead was located uptown in what is now the First Street Community Center.

-In the United States general elections, 2006, Cornell political science professor David Loebsack was elected to the U.S. House of Representatives in an upset victory over 15-term incumbent Jim Leach.
+In the United States general elections, 2006, Cornell College political science professor David Loebsack was elected to the U.S. House of Representatives in an upset victory over 15-term incumbent Jim Leach.